kumahq/kuma-website/app/_src/introduction/concepts.md

 title: Concepts
 ---

-In this page we will introduce concepts that are core to understanding Kuma.
+In this page we will introduce concepts that are core to understanding {{ site.product_name }}.

 ## Control Plane